-These courses are organized largely as studio and team-based course.
-As a result, after the first 2 - 3 weeks of the semester, there will be few times when the entire class meets in a classroom to listen to a lecture or presentation.
-Student teams will be expected to organize and lead weekly meetings with their course instructor, with each meeting lasting on the order of 45-50 minutes.
+ENGR 4020 / GSVS 3559 are organized as a studio course.
+As a result, there will be few times during the school year when the entire class meets in a classroom to listen to a lecture or presentation.
+Even though there will be few class sessions involving the entire class, student teams will be expected to organize and lead weekly meetings with their course instructor, with each meeting lasting on the order of one hour.
 During the meeting, teams will provide an update on their recent project activities and their upcoming plans.
 Their instructor will provide commentary and guidance on their project, including assistance with teamwork and engineering technical activities.
-Most student time for this course (i.e., ten or more hours each week) should be spent working alone and with team members to conceive of and develop a design concept.
+Most student time for this course (i.e., eight or more hours each week) should be spent working alone and with team members to conceive of and develop an engineering design concept.

-ENGR 4010 is a 1-3 credit hour course.
-GSVS 3010 is a 3 credit hour course.
-Most students enroll in 3 credit hours for each course.
+ENGR 4020 is variable credit (1 - 3).
+GSVS 3020 is 3 credit hour courses at UVA.
 Students should understand that the U.S. federal government mandates a certain minimum student workload for each credit hour earned while in college.
-By federal definition, a credit hour is an amount of work that reasonably approximates not less than one hour of classroom or direct faculty instruction and a minimum of two hours of out of class student work each week for approximately fifteen weeks for one semester hour of credit.
-In this course, your instructor will expect at least ten hours per week of time investment.
+By the federal definition, a credit hour is an amount of work that reasonably approximates not less than one hour of classroom or direct faculty instruction and a minimum of two hours of out of class student work each week for approximately fifteen weeks for one semester hour of credit, or the equivalent amount of work over a different amount of time.
+Students who spend less than the minimum should have no expectation of passing the course.